Policy resources

 JWT Using JWKS From Remote Location

-Note: This feature is only available in NGINX Plus.
+This feature is only available with NGINX Plus.

 The JWT policy configures NGINX Plus to authenticate client requests using JSON Web Tokens, allowing import of the keys (JWKS) for JWT policy by means of a URL (for a remote server or an identity provider) as a result they don’t have to be copied and updated to the IC pod.